markwest1972/johnny_five_intro/exercises/01_installation_&_setup.md

 ## Summary ##

-In this section you will install node.js, the Arduino IDE and optionally the Atom text editor.
+In this exercise you will install node.js, the Arduino IDE and optionally the Atom text editor.

 ## Requirements ##